ryanmelt/qtbindings/README.txt

 Usage Notes
 ------------
 Ruby threading is now fully supported out of the box.
 All GUI access however must be done inside the main thread.
 To support updating the GUI using other threads, use the following function provided in Qt4.rb:

-Qt.execute_in_main_thread(true) do
+Qt.execute_in_main_thread do # block the main thread
+  # GUI code which executes and then allows the main thread to execute
+end

+Qt.execute_in_main_thread(false) do # don't block the main thread
-  # GUI code here
+  # GUI code which executes in parallel with the main thread
 end

 Tested Environments